 Graduate Coordinator: Dr. Kristin Bolton

-The School of Social Work offers an MSW degree program preparing graduates for advanced clinical practice or advanced macro practice in settings such as mental health, child welfare, family services, and medical social work.
-The degree program is offered as a full-time, two-year program, an extended three-year program, or as an advanced standing program (ASP), summer and one full academic year (fall & spring).
+The School of Social Work offers an MSW degree program preparing graduates for advanced clinical practice in settings such as mental health, child welfare, family services, and medical social work.
+The degree program is offered as a full-time, two-year program, or as a part-time, three-year program.
 Social work practice is the professional and ethical application of social work theory and interventions that, in collaboration with the client, promotes individual emotional wellness, mental health, and family functioning, as well as enhancing the social environment.
 The program includes coursework in advanced social work practice based on professional knowledge and the related aspects of program development and management associated with the delivery of social work services.

 The full-time UNCW MSW program curriculum is constructed with a foundation first year and an advanced practice-focused second year.
 The foundation content includes human behavior and the social environment, research methods, social policy, professional values and ethics, clinical practice, and diversity issues in practice.
-The clinical advanced year content includes coursework in advanced clinical research, clinical practice, the organizational and financial context of practice, and psychopathology.
-The macro advanced year focuses on leadership, management and organizational development.
-Extensive field placement in practice settings with close supervision by faculty and field supervisors is a key component of the degree program.
-The Extended three-year program spreads this structure out over three years, including summers, to accommodate those students who are unable to attend full-time coursework, such as nontraditional students, military-affiliated students, etc.
+Advanced year content includes coursework in advanced clinical research, clinical practice, the organizational and financial context of practice, and psychopathology.
+Extensive field placement in clinical practice settings with close supervision by faculty, clinical instructors and field supervisors is a key component of the degree program.
+The part-time program spreads this structure out over three years, including summers, to accomodate those students who are unable to attend full-time coursework, such as nontraditional students, military-affiliated students, etc.

 Social work education is accredited in the U.S. by the Council on Social Work Education.
 Accreditation of programs is linked to eligibility for licensure and certification in N.C. and all other states.
 The N.C.
 Social Work Certification and Licensure Board was established by the North Carolina Legislature to provide a standard of practice for the social work profession.
 Graduates of the UNCW MSW Program will qualify for State Certification at three levels: Licensed Clinical Social Worker, Certified Master Social Worker, and Certified Social Work Manager.
 In all of these cases, graduates must pass a state-sponsored exam.
 The LCSW requires, in addition, evidence of two years of post-masters clinical practice with LCSW supervision.
 The MSW program is fully accredited by the Council on Social Work Education.